xvik/dropwizard-guicey/src/doc/docs/guice.md

 as guice filter intercept both contexts, it would be able to manage request scope for all calls (even rest).

-When you register [servlets](installers/servlet.md) and [filters](installers/filter.md) directly, their instances will be managed by guice (because it is [extensions](#extensions-and-aop)), just dispatching will work a bit differently, which is almost never not important.
+When you register [servlets](installers/servlet.md) and [filters](installers/filter.md) directly, their instances will be managed by guice (because they are [extensions](#extensions-and-aop)), just dispatching will work a bit differently, which is almost never important.

 As you can see, in case of servlets, AOP features will also be always available.
 Moreover, [scopes](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/guice/scopes/) will work as expected.